FILCAT/lotus-ec2-tools/README.md

 ```bash
 bash add_task.sh
 ```

-At this point, you might encounter a warning about missing version information for `libtinfo.so.6`.
-You can ignore this warning for now; it's not critical to the task creation process.

 **Step 3:** The script will prompt you to enter a task name.
 Enter a name for your task, such as `profile_message_execution`, and press `Enter`.